ansys/pystk/doc/source/api/ansys/stk/core/graphics/ICentralBodyGraphicsIndexer.rst

 ICentralBodyGraphicsIndexer
 ===========================

-.. py:class:: ICentralBodyGraphicsIndexer
+.. py:class:: ansys.stk.core.graphics.ICentralBodyGraphicsIndexer

    object

    An indexer into the central body graphics for a particular central body, which provides graphical properties such as showing or hiding the central body in the scene, and working with terrain and imagery for the specified central body.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ICentralBodyGraphicsIndexer

 Overview
 --------